jatofg/nawa/docs/filters.md

 ===

 Coming soon!
-Until then, learn about static filters in the `examples/multipage.cpp` example.
+Until then, learn about static filters in the `examples/multipage.cpp` example and have a look at the documentation of the classes in `AccessFilterList.h`.

-And of course, you can use the class documentation :)